Y3llow45/OSINT-reverse-image/README.md

 - [Practice](#practice)

 ## Introduction
 First thing you should try is finding the location from the image's metadata.
-If that didn't work open the image in photoshop and try to see if you can restore the image to it's original state ( The image could be croppped and you might be able to restore it's full size).
-AI image upscale websites are very usefull when you have to do image search using google or yandex.
+If that didn't work open the image in **photoshop** and try to see if you can restore the image to it's original state ( The image could be croppped and you might be able to restore it's full size). **AI image upscale** websites are very usefull when you have to do image search using google or yandex.
-You can try to find people from the image by screenshoting their face and uploading it to pimeye.com or similar.
+You can try to find people from the image by screenshoting their face and uploading it to **pimeyes.com** or similar.
 Finding the location from road signs and buildings is hard but not imposible.
 Finnaly you can try to gather more info by using online tools.
 Practicing on openguessr.com and geoguessr.com would help you a lot.

 ## Metadata